Can I complete a degree and have a life too?

 What makes Simpson College Continuing & Graduate Programs unique?

 At the heart of Simpson College is the idea of helping students discover their calling and providing the education needed to live it out while teaching the skills to make this happen.
 We believe in not only providing degrees, but in helping people lead fulfilling lives as lifelong learners.
-Each and every student who walks through our door is treated with genuine respect and concern.
+Each and every student is treated with genuine respect and concern.
 We view you as a student, a customer, a colleague, and a friend.

 What is the difference between part-time and full-time enrollment?